Jeroen-G/Explorer/docs/advanced-queries.md

 Elastic has a multitude of options one can add to its queries.

 In Explorer one can easily add these with Query Properties, you can create a class , implement the `QueryProperty` interface and pass it to the query.

+### Source filter
 An example of this is source field filtering which we included in the SourceFilter class.

 ```php
 use App\Models\Post;